tonyauyeung/tonyauyeung.github.io/content/post/mlmi-start/index.md

 ---
-title: 📖 I start MPhil in Machine Learning and Machine Intelligence (MLMI) at the University of Cambridge.
+title: 📖 I started MPhil in Machine Learning and Machine Intelligence at the University of Cambridge.
 date: 2023-10-01
 authors:
   - admin